Teradata/jupyter-demos/README.md

 ### Signal Processing

 #### Parkinson's Disease Prediction using Signal Processing
-Detect Parkinson's Disease at an early stage by using Vantage InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
+Detect Parkinson's Disease at an early stage by using Teradata InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
 [Python Version](./UseCases/Parkinsons_Disease_Prediction/Parkinsons_Disease_Prediction_Python.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>
 <a id='xteradataml-OpenSourceML'></a>
 ### teradataml OpenSourceML

-#### Advertising Sales Prediction using teradataml OpenSourceML in Vantage
+#### Advertising Sales Prediction using teradataml OpenSourceML in Teradata
 Predict sales for multiple channels using Open-Source Machine Learning Functions<br>
 [Python Version](./UseCases/Advertising_Sales_Prediction_OpenSourceML/Advertising_Sales_Prediction_Using_OpensourceML.ipynb)